 Federal Stafford Student Loan Program

-Degree-seeking graduate students are eligible to apply for Federal Stafford Student Loan funds.
-Graduate students may borrow up to $20,500 per academic year in a Federal Unsubsidized Stafford Loan.
+Degree-seeking graduate students are eligible to apply for Federal Direct Student Loan funds.
+Graduate students may borrow up to $20,500 per academic year in a Federal Unsubsidized Direct Loan.
 The aggregate maximum borrowing limit for graduate students is $138,500 of which no more than $65,500 can be subsidized.

-Students must be enrolled at least part-time each semester in order to borrow or to have loan payments deferred for Stafford loan funds.
-Part-time is defined as four to six credit hours and full-time is defined as seven or more credit hours per semester.
+Students must be enrolled at least half-time each semester in order to borrow or to have loan payments deferred.
+Half-time is defined as four (4) to five (5) credit hours and full-time is defined as seven (7) or more credit hours per semester.

-Applicants must apply for need-based financial aid using the Free Application for Federal Student Aid (FAFSA).
-The Office of Financial Aid will then determine the amount of a loan that the student may qualify for and certify the student’s loan according to the amounts accepted on the student’s Financial Aid Award Notice.
+Applicants must apply for federal financial aid using the Free Application for Federal Student Aid (FAFSA).
+The Financial Aid Office will then determine the amount of a loan that the student may qualify for and originate the student’s loan according to the amounts accepted on the student’s Financial Aid Offer.

 Federal Graduate PLUS Loan

-Students may borrow up to the cost of education (budget costs minus any financial aid received) and must use the loan funds solely to pay educational costs.
+Students may borrow up to the cost of education (budget costs minus any financial aid received) and must use the loan funds to pay educational costs.
 The Department of Education will review the student credit history prior to approval of this loan.
-The PLUS is a fixed rate loan based on first disbursement date, where the interest rate will be revised annually.
-Students can choose to make monthly principal and/or interest payments while in school or can choose to defer payments for up to six months after the student graduates or drops below part-time enrollment.
+PLUS is a fixed rate loan based on first disbursement date.
+PLUS Loan interest rates are revised annually.
+Students can choose to make monthly principal and/or interest payments while in school or can choose to defer payments for up to six (6) months after the student graduates or drops below half-time enrollment.
 For further information concerning this program, contact the Financial Aid Office.

 Graduate student budgets vary based on the graduate program in which the student is admitted.
 They also vary based on the number of credit hours for which a student enrolls and can include other expenses incurred by the student as a result of enrollment in that graduate program.
 The allowance for books and supplies is only applicable to programs where books are not included in the cost of tuition.
-The budget figures listed below are for 9 months (Fall and Spring semesters).
+The budget figures listed below are for 12 months (Fall, Spring and Summer semesters).

-To determine the financial need of a student, calculate College Costs (Student Budget) and subtract the Expected Family Contribution.
-If the Family Contribution is less than the College Costs, financial need is established.
+To determine the financial need of a student, calculate college costs (student budget) and subtract the Expected Family Contribution.
+If the Family Contribution is less than the college costs, financial need is established.
 The Family Contribution is determined by completing the Free Application for Federal Student Aid (FAFSA), including information about income, assets, and non-taxable income.
 Financial need is required for participation in the Federal Work-Study program.

 Students Receiving Student Financial Aid Funds